Ragura/dinkcreference/docs/functions/set-dink-speed.md

 <VersionInfo dink="< 1.08">

-Timing issues would cause Dink's speed to change rather noticeably in comparison to monsters, and his [sp_speed()](./sp-speed.md) return value could vary wildly.
+Timing issues would cause Dink's speed to change rather noticeably in comparison to monsters.

 </VersionInfo>